-Social Sciences Choose one course fr om each area: (15 credits) (1) ECON& 201 (5) (2) ECON& 202 (5) (3) Additional Se For WSU, ch (5) signated [SS]) for the additional Social Science credits.
-Natural Sciences Course selections mu (15 credits) ce distribution requirements for the AA degree.
-Lab Science For West the majo (5) ty, Manufacturing Management requires specific science courses for admission to Science For West the majo - (5) ty, Manufacturing Management requires specific science courses for admission to MATH 201 (5) For t he most current information see: www.wwcc.edu 61
+Social Sciences Choose one course from each area: (15 credits) (1) ECON& 201 (5) (2) ECON& 202 (5) (3) Additional Soc.
+Sci.
+For WSU, choose PSYC& or SOC& (de (5) signated [SS]) for the additional Social Scien ce credits.

+Natural Sciences (15 credits)

+Course selections must meet the Natural Science distribution requirements for the AA degree.

+Lab Science (5)

+For Western Washington University, Manufacturing Management requires specific science courses for admission to the major.

+Science (5)

+For Western Washington University, Manufacturing Management requires specific science courses for admission to the major.

+MATH 201 (5)

-DEGREES Business Specific Courses (20 credits) • ACCT& 201 (5) • ACCT& 202 (5) • ACCT& 203 (5)
+Business Specific Courses ACCT& 201 (20 credits) (5)

+ACCT& 202 (5)

+ACCT& 203 (5)

+BUS& 201 (5)
-(a) Universities with a lower division Business Law requirement: UW (all campuses), WSU (all campuses), EWU, CWU, WWU, Gonzaga University, SMU, SPU, Whitworth University.

-(b) Heritage, PLU, SU and Walla Walla University do not require a lower division Business Law course, but will accept BUS& 201 as a lower division elective, but generally not as an equivalent to the course required at the upper division.

-(c) International students who completed a business law course specific to their home country must take a business law course at a U.S. institution in order to demonstrate proficiency in U.S. business law.
+- (a) Universities with a lower division Business Law requirement: UW (all campuses), WSU (all campuses), EWU, CWU, Western Washington University, Gonzaga University, SMU, SPU, Whitworth University. - (b) Heritage, PLU, SU and Walla Walla University do not require a lower division Business Law course, but will accept BUS& 201 as a lower division elective, but generally not as an equivalent to the course required at the upper division. - (c) International students who completed a business law course specific to their home country must take a business law course at a U.S. institution in order to demonstrate proficiency in U.S. business law.

-General Electives
+General Electives (5 credits)